kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

 printHeader: true
 ```

-While executing the Flow in Kestra, the inputs can be provided in UI or Curl.
-For instance, to execute the flow, below are the inputs required.
+Inputs for flow execution in Kestra can be provided either via the UI or Curl.
+A complete API with a sample Curl command for automating the execution from another application is shown below:

 ```yaml
 inputs: